isaid22/MyResume/README.md

 Generative AI/ML Software Developer as a trusted partner to enable customer success at scale

 ## HIGHLIGHTS
-•	Proven experience as ML developer in building and architecting software with customers
+•	Proven experience as GenAI engineering leader in building and architecting software with customers

 •	Own and drive full stack transition from data science PoC to large-scale virtualization and deployment of generative AI models (LSTM, CNN, DNN, RNN, GAN, AutoEncoders, deep learning, BERT transformers, generative AI, GPT, Llama, LLM, Stable Diffusion)

 •	Expert knowledge and experience in deep earning to Generative AI model development and deployment cycles.

 •	Growth mindset and self starter with multiple professional certificates including CUDA C++ certification.

-•	Hands-on fast learner with can-do attitude, with two Tensorflow+GCP books

 •	Hands-on experience with NVIDIA GPU (ie, A10G, A100) and Tools (Nsights, Triton, CUDA, TensorRT) and AWS Trainium, deep understanding of GPU technologies.